vikingeducation/assignment_e2e_nightwatch/README.md

-# assignment_e2e_nightwatch
+# nightwatch_browser_automation_tests

-Assignment - Viking Code School exploration via e2e tests with Nightwatch
+E2E testing with Nightwatch on https://www.vikingcodeschool.com/

+Tests no longer work, the site is different.